Curry Leadership Academy: Coaching for Change

 Participants will be eligible for 18 Recertification Points upon completion of the 3-day Academy.

-Existing or prospective instructional coaches, principals, assistant principals, division-wide instructional leaders, educators in charge of professional development.
+Existing or prospective mentor teachers, instructional coaches, principals, assistant principals, division-wide instructional leaders, educators in charge of professional development.

 Understand the purposes of different types of coaching